VHOI: Controllable Video Generation of Human-Object Interactions from Sparse Trajectories via Motion Densification

 2) The dense control branch receives the predicted HOI mask sequence $\hoimaskseqpred$ and processes it through a HOI extractor $\hoiextractor$ to obtain HOI features $\hoifeature$, which are fused with the DiT tokens within each transformer block.

 \methodname{} further introduces a confidence-based fusion mechanism through a dense control fuser $\maskfuser$.
-Human segmentation masks used during training (e.g., from \cite{khirodkar2024sapiens}) may contain temporal flicker, misalignment, or partial coverage.
-Such noise propagates into the predicted $\hoimaskseqpred$, making it undesirable for the model to rely on the mask signal uniformly across time.
-To address this, $\maskfuser$ includes a confidence head $\confidencehead$ that predicts a frame-wise confidence signal $\confidence \in \mathbb{R}^{\numframeslatent}$ with values in $[0,1]$, indicating how strongly each frame’s HOI features should influence generation:
+This is because human segmentation masks used during training (e.g., from \cite{khirodkar2024sapiens}) may flicker, be misaligned, or be incomplete; such noise may be propagated to the predicted $\hoimaskseqpred$, hence over-reliance on such noisy masks is undesirable.
+We therefore add a confidence head $\confidencehead$ that predicts a scalar $\confidence \in [0,1]$ to modulate HOI feature influence:

 where $\sigma$ is the sigmoid function.
 The gated HOI features $\hoifeaturegated$ downweights unreliable conditioning, improving robustness to prediction errors from $\trajaugmentor$ as well as noise in the ground-truth training masks. $\hoifeaturegated$ is then passed to the FiLM layers to modulate the transformer tokens $\dittoken$.